 Be aware of possible attire restrictions and dress accordingly.
 You’d hate to come all that way to find out that if you hadn’t worn that sundress with the spaghetti straps, cute and fashionable as it is, you would have been allowed in.
 If you know you’ll need a covering for your head you can pop a scarf in your day bag to use, instead of borrowing one on site (if they even have any to borrow).

-For the full experience attend a service, or a choral evensong – they are free and a great experience.
-You won’t you won’t get to roam freely or take photos that you might wish to take but sometimes the experience is worth it.
+For the full experience attend a service or a choral evensong – they are free and a great experience.
+You won’t get to roam freely or take photos that you might wish to take but sometimes the experience is worth it.

 Above all, and I think this goes without saying, we need to be respectful.
 There are all types of places of worship around the world and there is beauty to be found in each of them.
 While we may not be of that particular faith, or of any faith, we should be thoughtful and respectful visitors so as to not disturb those that are there to worship.